parallelvirtualcluster/pvc/docs/manuals/provisioner.md

 ## The OVA Provisioner Script

 OVA installs leverage a special provisioner script to handle the VM creation, identical to any other provisioner profile type.
-This (example) script is installed by default and used by OVAs by default, though the script that an individual OVA profile uses can be modified as required.
+This (example) script, or a replacement, must be installed prior to uploading an OVA, and handles the actual VM configuration creation and cloning of the OVA volumes.

 ## OVA limitations